16 Interesting Facts about Peanut Butter

 The average American consumes around 6-7 pounds of peanut butter every year.

 More than 90% of American households eat peanut butter making it one of the most used food items in the United States.

 Ever thought of the expenditure on peanut butter in the US?
 Approximately $800 million are spent on peanut butter in the US annually.

 Two former Presidents of the United States, Thomas Jefferson and Jimmy Carter, were peanut farmers and have contributed to the production of peanut butter in the US.

 The business of peanut butter contributes more than $4 billion to the GDP of United States every year.
 A lot for a nut snack!

-If the Grand Canyon was filled with peanut butter that Americans eat annually, it would fill the canyon completely and some will be leftover.
+If the Grand Canyon was filled with peanut butter that Americans eat annually, it would cover the Grand Canyon’s floor completely and some will be leftover.
 Americans consume around 700 million pounds of peanut butter a year.
 That’s around 291 thousand cubic meters!

 An average American child consumes about 1500 peanut butter sandwiches during the journey from school to college.